niranjankala/niranjankala.github.io/_posts/2024-03-31-securing-your-microservices-azure-b2c-authentication-in-asp-net-core-api-with-ocelot-api-gateway.md

 ---

 **Introduction:**
-Microservices architecture offers flexibility and scalability, but it also presents challenges in managing authentication and authorization across multiple services.
+Microservices architecture offers flexibility and scalability but also presents challenges in managing authentication and authorization across multiple services.
 In this blog post, we will explore how to secure your microservices using Azure B2C authentication in ASP.NET Core API with Ocelot API Gateway.
-We'll start by configuring Azure B2C for authentication, and then integrate it with our ASP.NET Core API through Ocelot.
+We'll start by configuring Azure B2C for authentication and then integrate it with our ASP.NET Core API through Ocelot.

 **Prerequisites:**
 1. **Azure Subscription:** You'll need an Azure subscription to create and configure Azure B2C resources.
-2. If you haven't already created your own [Azure AD B2C Tenant](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant), create one now.
+2. Create one now if you haven't already created your own [Azure AD B2C Tenant](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant).
 You can use an existing Azure AD B2C tenant.
-3. **Visual Studio or Visual Studio Code:** We'll use Visual Studio or Visual Studio Code for creating and running the ASP.NET Core API project.
+3. **Visual Studio or Visual Studio Code:** We'll use Visual Studio or Visual Studio Code to create and run the ASP.NET Core API project.
-4. **.NET Core SDK:** Ensure that you have the .NET Core SDK installed on your development machine.
+4. **.NET Core SDK:** Ensure that the .NET Core SDK is installed on your development machine.
 5. **Azure CLI (Optional):** Azure CLI provides a command-line interface for interacting with Azure resources.
-It's optional but can be useful for managing Azure resources.
+It's optional but can help manage Azure resources.

 **Step 1: App registrations**
 1. Sign in to the Azure portal (https://portal.azure.com) using your Azure account credentials.